 Tip 2: Compare

-Be sure to compare several providers before you take out a loan on a property, and make sure you avoid making rash financial decisions based on a really appealing deal.
-The only way to ensure you have enough room for manoeuvre is by comparing multiple insurance and bank offers.
+Be sure to compare several providers before you take out a loan on a property, and make sure you avoid making rash financial decisions based on a really appealing deal on a house/apartment.
+The only way to ensure you have enough room for manoeuvre is by comparing offers.

 Tip 3: Don’t be dazzled